Are you a budding beauty addict?

 Many beautiful quotes and sayings are French such as décolleté, which actually means a low cut neckline.

 In the world of beauty and skincare, it is referred to as the chest area; the French treat this area just like their face.

 These are crisscross fibres found within the dermis, that give the skin its elasticity and snapback.

 This means that a product has been patch tested on a panel of human volunteers.
-This is carried out to monitor the products for any possible side effects or irritation so that it is suitable for even the most sensitive of skin.
+This is carried out to monitor the products for any possible side effects or irritation to be suitable for even the most sensitive of skin.

 This is a process that works to remove stubborn skin cells from the surface of the skin, helping to encourage the skin’s natural cellular renewal.